 I’ve already mentioned eBird, but it’s worth saying it again.
 I use eBird for every bird trip I go on.

-Of all the social media options, I’ve found Instagram to be the most helpful for trip planning.
 I like to connect with local Instagram photographers in the areas I’m visiting.
 People are often more than willing to give tips or even meet up with you when you’re in their area.
-An easy way to find locals is to search under Places for popular birding locations – you can see which photographers are posting bird photos at those locations.
-Voila!
+An easy way to find locals is to search under “Places” for popular birding locations – you can see which photographers are posting bird photos at those locations.

 Another good option is to search for Facebook groups for the area you’ll be visiting.
 When I was in Australia (for example), most cities had a dedicated Facebook group of local birders and photographers.